 - Treat acne

 - Help speed up the healing process

 - Ease rashes, insect bites, and sunburns

-Tamanu is quite solid when temperatures are lower than about 75 to 80°F. If you purchase pure tamanu or an oil containing a lot tamanu you may need to run the bottle under hot water before using.
+Tamanu is quite solid when temperatures are lower than about 75 to 80°F. If you purchase pure tamanu or an oil containing a lot of tamanu you may need to run the bottle under hot water before using it.

 In Pacific island folk medicine, tamanu oil is applied topically to help with cuts, scrapes, burns, insect bites and stings, abrasions, acne and acne scars, psoriasis, diabetic sores, sunburn, dry or scaly skin, blisters, and eczema.

 Tamanu oil is also massaged into the skin to relieve neuralgia, rheumatism, and sciatica.
 Polynesian women believe that tamanu promotes healthy, clear skin and they use it on babies to prevent diaper rash and skin irritations.